 Latex crib mattresses are a little more expensive than some other mattresses made with natural materials, with the cost usually dependent on certifications.
 Relevant certifications include GOLS – the Global Organic Latex Standard – and FairRubber, which indicate that the product is made using certified organic rubber sourced in a sustainable way by workers who are well treated and properly paid.

 Latex mattresses can have a rubbery smell at first, so it’s best to air them out for a few days before sleeping on them.
+It wouldn’t hurt to pair this airing out with a nursery air filter.
 This is not a sign that the mattress is off-gassing toxic chemicals, it is simply the natural smell of rubber and will dissipate within a few days.